kierandidi/kdidi_webpage/_projects/terraform-module.md

     }'
 ~~~

 The `sparkSubmitParameters` are just an example.
-The most important bit are the entryPoint and the entryPointArguments, so the file you want to run on the cluster and the arguments you want to pass to it.
+The most important bits are the entryPoint and the entryPointArguments, so the file you want to run on the cluster and the arguments you want to pass to it.

 You can configure an awful lot when submitting a job.
 One of the options that I find quite useful is determining a location in your S3 bucket where the log files of the jobs are stored; they help immensely in case of troubleshooting.